Most ATVs and side by sides you get today will have both an hour meter and a mileage meter.

-Mileage = is how many miles the ATV has traveled.
+Mileage = is how many miles the machine has traveled.

 Hours = is how many hours the engine has been running.

 Why the separation?
-The reason for the separation is to give us a better understanding on how the ATV is used.
-An ATV with HIGH mileage with low hours means they drove the thing fast.
+The reason for the separation is to give us a better understanding of how the ATV is used.
+A model with HIGH mileage with low hours means they drove the thing fast.
 LOW mileage and high hours means they used the ATV as a workhorse.

 If you ask me, the hours matter more than the miles.